 My goal is to come off as an adventure blog in the eyes of an outdoor and travel explorer that want to help guide people in making decisions on a place that might be travel-worthy for them or to just gain divergent perspective.

 No one wants to waste their days traveling to place without finding the right places to visit and the right things to do to kill their time.
 No one wants to read pieces that do not make them think or move them in some way.
 I think about providing value to my readers as much as possible.

-2. All photos on this blog were taken by me (or taken by my friends that support my blog).
+2. A lot of photos on this blog were taken by me (or taken by my friends that support my blog).
 Oh, and all photos are raw images that do not hide behind filters.

 I can’t tell you enough how many times I have come across Instagrams and travel blogs that display their own photography with filters or presets that almost make those locations a whole different planet.
 Not saying all photos with them are bad, but I make sure all the photos displayed here are the colors you will see in person.

 I don’t like to hide beautiful sceneries or exaggerate them by editing them where they’re almost unrecognizable.
 I am inspired by journalistic styles of doing things and journalism isn’t about using photos that do not represent the real people or places.